jos-ahim/jos-ahim/README.md

 ## Hi I'm Josephine 👋

-B.Sc.
-Computer Science graduate with an interest in Data Analytics, Business Intelligence, and Information Systems.
+IT Field Service Engineer with a B.Sc. in Computer Science, transitioning into Data Analytics.
+Certified in Data Analysis and Data Engineering, with hands-on experience gained through academic and personal projects.
+Currently seeking opportunities to contribute to collaborative teams and apply analytical skills in real-world environments.

 ## Technical Skills